Introduction

 Bargaining Power of Customers

 Buyers are able to compete in the industry by driving down prices and demanding higher quality or better services.
-Individual end-users have high bargaining power because of the number of various portals proving the same service as Yahoo provides.
+Individual end-users have high bargaining power because of the number of various portals providing the same service as Yahoo provides.
 On top of that, it doesn’t cost them to switch over to another information provider.
 This makes it necessary for Yahoo to exemplify their services to their customers in order that they are satisfied.

-The threat of Substitute Products
+The Threat of Substitute Products

 When substitutes are available in the market, profitability in an industry is limited.